JulianAburrow/ManufacturerManager/README.md

 - All exceptions in the UI are caught and logged to the database via command handlers.
 - User-friendly error messages are displayed using MudBlazor snackbars.
-- Errors can be reviewed and managed through the admin interface.
+- Errors can be reviewed and managed through the admin user interface.

 ---